Durr Al Najaf

-While Durr Al Najaf is not commonly imported or exported, it does have a market where collectors sell finished Durr Al Najaf stones to visitors of the holy lands such as Najaf, Karbala, and Kadhimiya.
+While Durr Al Najaf is not commonly imported or exported, it does have a market where collectors sell finished Durr Al Najaf stones to visitors to Islamic religious sites including Najaf, Karbala, and Kadhimiya.

 Religious and cultural significance

 Durr Al Najaf is a precious gemstone, one of many which hold special significance in Islamic culture.
 It is considered a sunnah to wear gemstone rings on specific fingers and ways.
-There are different interpretations relating to the way such rings are to be worn, one Hadith about the prophet Muhammad wearing a silver ring on his right hand which he used to put with the stone facing towards his palm.
-There is another Hadith stating that the prophet wore his ring "on his small finger on his left hand" as mentioned in Sahih Muslim, a book containing many Hadith referenced often by Muslim scholars.
+There are different interpretations relating to the way such rings are to be worn, one Hadith about Muhammad wearing a silver ring on his right hand which he used to put with the stone facing towards his palm.
+There is another Hadith stating that Muhammad wore his ring "on his small finger on his left hand" as mentioned in Sahih Muslim, a book containing many Hadith referenced often by Muslim scholars.
 While there are disagreements on which hand such rings are to be worn, there are a few things the interpretation of Hadith states for certain.
 One is that such rings are to be worn with the stone facing the palm of the hand.
 Another is not to wear rings on the middle and index fingers, also as mentioned in Sahih Muslim.

 Some believe gemstones have mental and physical healing powers and that one should wear different precious gemstones for different purposes such as peace of mind and prevention of illness.
 However, there is no support for such beliefs in any Hadith.